Blonicx/kux-lib/README.md

 ## How to use kux-lib

 ### For Users
+**There is a chance it will be installed by another plugin that uses the lib!**

 Download the latest version of **kux-lib** and place it in your server's `plugins` folder.
 It will handle downloading required dependencies for your Paper plugins automatically.